UBitSandBox/HYBRID-REST-DOC/source/includes/_data_security.md

 ### Body Parameters
 Parameter | Type | Description
 --------- | ----------- | -----------
-TITLE * | string | German title of the data security TITLE_F | string | French title of the data security TITLE_I | string | Italian title of the data security TITLE_E | string | English title of the data security
+title * | string | German title of the data security titleF | string | French title of the data security titleI | string | Italian title of the data security titleE | string | English title of the data security

 <aside class="notice">
 Parameters marked with an asterisk (*) are mandatory.